A short essay on BND 2011

 Pawtucket Visitors Center, 175 Main St. Pawtucket

-On November 26th 2010 – the busiest day in the American retail calendar and the unofficial start of the international Christmas-shopping season – thousands of activists and concerned citizens in 65 countries will take a 24-hour consumer detox as part of the annual Buy Nothing Day, a global phenomenon that originated in Vancouver, Canada.
+On November 25th 2011 – the busiest day in the American retail calendar and the unofficial start of the international Christmas-shopping season – thousands of activists and concerned citizens in 65 countries will take a 24-hour consumer detox as part of the annual Buy Nothing Day, a global phenomenon that originated in Vancouver, Canada.
 Some see it as an escape from the marketing mind games and the frantic consumer binge that has come to characterize the holiday season, and our culture in general.
 Others use it to expose the environmental and ethical consequences of over-consumption.
 In Providence as part of International Buy Nothing Day, we hold a winter coat exchange on the lawn of the State House directly across from Providence Place mall.
-In Pawtucket the transfer of coats takes place at the Blackstone Valley Visitors Center with .
+In Pawtucket the transfer of coats takes place at the Blackstone Valley Visitors Center.
+Events are also held at 3 other locations in Rhode Island.
 There are many partners for this event: community organizations, places of worship, civic, and environmental groups.
 Volunteers are needed to help with this life-affirming event.

 Contact information: Providence Greg Gerritt: 331-0529;email@example.com;